wlsf82/intermediate-cypress-assertions/README.md

 # Best Practice for Cypress Web Testing: Adding Intermediate Assertions

+> This text was produced by ChatGPT with co-authorship by Walmyr Lima and Silva Filho.

+___

 As a web developer or QA tester, you're likely familiar with using Cypress to automate your web testing.
 One best practice that can make your tests more robust and user-friendly is adding intermediate assertions between getting elements and interacting with them.

 For example, let's say you want to test a login form where the user enters a password.
 Instead of writing a test like this: